jstraney/system_software_projects/project_3/readme.txt

 ################################################################################
 ### parser ### code ### generator ##############################################
 ################################################################################

 # by Frank Volk and Jeffrey Straney

 # for assignment 2, we actually built a parse tree that lexed as it parsed
 # (though we had not implemented any Symbol table logic, or grammar errors)
-# for this reason, the lexer and parser are bundled up in analyzer.c
+# for this reason, the lexer AND PARSER are bundled up in analyzer.c
 #
 # the VM and Lexer have slight changes since they were done (commenting out
 # printing to make results more in line with the rubric requirements)